vim/vim/src/README.txt

 Remember to prevent that gvim forks and the debugger thinks Vim has exited, add the "-f" argument.
 In gdb: "run -f -g".

-When stepping through display updating code, the focus event is triggerred when going from the debugger to Vim and back.
+When stepping through display updating code, the focus event is triggered when going from the debugger to Vim and back.
 To avoid this, recompile with some code in gui_focus_change() disabled.